 AC provides an annual calendar of PD modules for supervisors and HDR candidates and you are encouraged to take the opportunity to attend these (in person or online) as the need arises, or as your supervisor recommends.

-Candidates may apply for an Annual Candidate Stipend each semester which is to go toward expenses related to books, IT requirements, conferences and other approved study expenses.
-They may also submit a request for a Nvivo software license where they are required to engage in qualitative research.
-For further information see the following:
+Candidates may submit a request for a Nvivo software license where they are required to engage in qualitative research.
+Please email firstname.lastname@example.org for further information.

 Once the thesis is complete, candidates submit it for external examination, and then respond to examiners’ reports as required.
 Candidates must first register their intention to submit three months prior to submission using the Intention to Submit Form.
 Please refer to the Research Thesis and Project Examination Policy.